 Leave to cool for a short time – nobody likes a burnt tongue.
 Finally enjoy the perfect cup of tea.

 So this week I have become involved in my district’s gang show.
 I am now a tea girl for the Sunday session as well as helping with the set painting and decorating as well as maybe being backstage during show week.
 Now Sis84 I do not think is very happy with me due to gang show being her thing due to her performing on stage.
-Nether the less, I have started making paper cranes for one of the scenes as we need 1001 of them.
+Nevertheless, I have started making paper cranes for one of the scenes as we need 1001 of them.
 I am aiming to be able to say that I have made 20% of the cranes on the stage but I have lost count of how many paper cranes I have already made.
 However, Mum84 has made 10 cranes so she is able to say that she has made 1% of the total cranes.
 Whilst I was making some of the cranes, Blue came along with me and made friends with Olivia the rainbow from a different unit to Mum84’s unit.

 A couple of weeks ago, I met with some of my World Scout Jamboree unit in Birmingham.
 The reunion included Blue the bear and if you remember Brian the flamingo.
 Yes, you read that right, we walked around Birmingham with a flamingo and a bear.